IBM/cloud-native-starter/workshop/00-prerequisites.md

     ```sh
     $ kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') 20001:20001
     ```
     e.
-Then open http://localhost:20001/kiali in your browser, log in with Username: admin, Password: admin
+Then open http://localhost:20001/kiali in your browser, log in with the following credentials Username: admin, Password: admin

     ![Kiali installation](images/istio-installation-02.png)

-    In the following image we can see the installed Istio on the Kubernetes cluster.
+    In the following image we can see Istio installed on the Kubernetes cluster.
 We also notice the **Istio Ingress gateway** and the **Istio-System** namespace, which we will use later.

     ![Istio installation](images/istio-installation-01.png)